alexisvl/protoboard-pcb/README.md

 This is a PCB layout I made for prototyping projects after I was unsatisfied with any of the layouts one could buy "off the shelf".

+*Modified* from the original: the ground bus is disconnected from the columns (to make bipolar supply layouts easier) and split into sections.
+Vcc/Gnd labels removed as these buses are for "whatever"

 ## Features

 * Three columns of DIP-friendly stripboard layout.